Title Insurance Protects Your Home Investment

 |Searching for mortgage advice?
 We'd be thrilled to discuss our mortgage offerings!
 Give us a call today at (909) 467-1090.
 Ready to begin?
 Apply Online Now.|

-Buying a home will likely be the largest investment you make in your life.
-Before closing on the house, you will want to know that no individual or entity has a claim or lien to the property.
+Buying a home may be the largest investment you make in your lifetime.
+So before you close, you need to be sure that that no one else has a claim to the property.

-- Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
+- Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
 If this happens, the title company will defend the title and will cost you nothing.

 - Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
 Many other complicated problems define "Defective title."
 The title insurance company will uncover these title problems, or if they miss them, protect you from financial loss - up to the amount of the policy.